leilaicruz/SATAY-jupyter-book/mini_book/docs/Intro/satay_analysis_notes.md

  In the processing, it might therefore look as if these genes are essential, but in fact they are not.
  The cells just grow very slowly.

-The other way around might also occcur, where essential genes are partly tolerant to transposons.
+The other way around might also occur, where essential genes are partly tolerant to transposons.
 This is shown by Michel et.al. to be caused that some regions (that code for specific subdomains of the proteins) of the essential genes are dispensable.
 The transposons in these essential genes are clearly located at a specific region in the gene, the one that codes for a non-essential subdomain.
 However, this is not always possible, as in some cases deletion of non-essential subdomains of essential genes create unstable, unexpressed or toxin proteins.